Microsoft tackles iPad with Surface tablet

 The new tablet line, named Surface, includes a consumer device aimed directly at the Apple iPad, and another, larger machine designed to compete with lightweight laptops.
 Both include a keyboard that doubles as a cover, and both will be powered by versions of the new Windows 8 operating system.

 The move breaks with Microsoft's operating model of the past 37 years, which has relied on computer manufacturers to make and market machines running Windows.
-It could throw the world's largest software company into direct competition with its closest hardware partners such as Samsung Electronics Co Ltd and Hewlett-Packard Co.
+It could throw the world's largest software company into direct competition with its closest hardware partners such as Samsung Electronics Co Ltd (005930.KS) and Hewlett-Packard Co (HPQ.N).

 However, the success of Apple in recent years has underscored the benefits of an integrated approach to hardware and software, and Microsoft Chief Executive Steve Ballmer said on Monday that the company "didn't want to leave anything uncovered" as it rolled out Windows 8.